Meet us at ShopTalk Europe, Booth L46

 Define Your Target Audience

-If you want to get even more details on your audience, you can use tools like Semrush’s One2Target (best if you already have their paid plan, as the tool is not free) or SparkToro (free for five searches per month).
+If you want to get even more details on your customers, you can use tools like Semrush’s One2Target (best if you already have their paid plan, as the tool is not free) or SparkToro (free for five searches per month).

 SparkToro for B2B SaaS SEO